BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 Interim Deadlines

-Unlike fixed-price models, where a singular deadline is often established for the entirety of the project, the Time and material (T&M) contract segments the work into shorter, manageable stages, typically spanning 2-4 weeks.
+In contrast to fixed-price models, which usually set one deadline for the entire project, the time and materials (T&M) contract breaks the work into shorter, more manageable phases, often lasting 2-4 weeks.
 For each step, specific goals and deliverables are outlined.
 This phased approach ensures consistent progress monitoring, and at the end of each period, a detailed report is compiled to assess the accomplishments and any adjustments required for subsequent stages.

 Payment for Labor Costs